WDI-SEA/notes/05-node-express/express-REST-crud/01get-post.md

 **body-parser Summary:**
 Form data is passed as payload of the request.
 Every field that has a name will be included in that payload and it is sent as form encoded text.
-When `body-parser` is installed it automatically **parses** the form body into a javascript object that we can use and it stores it in `req.body` so we can use it.
+When `body-parser` is used, it automatically **parses** the form body into a javascript object that we can use and it stores it in `req.body` so we can use it (similar to how we convert API responses to JSON.
 All of this is done as middleware, which we just configured.

 **The `name` attribute matters!**
 In the above example we could access the dinosaur type form field by using